aws-samples/virtual-immersion-week-labs/asa-prep-aurora/README.md

         - Expand the sub-section 'Additional connectivity configuration'
         - The DB subnet group will be selected automatically once you the VPC
         - Make sure the cluster Publicly accessible option is set to **No**.
-        - At VPC security group, remove the `default` security group
+        - At VPC security group, choose the `default` security group
     - Expand the **Additional configuration** section, and configure options as follows:
         - Set the Initial database name to `mylab`
         - Set Backup retention period to `1 day`